LMAX-Exchange/puppet-networking-example/README.md

 ```

 There were over 2 dozen web servers that had to have the bond5 interface added.
 Unfortunately due to the sheer number
-of file edits the engineers had to make some mistakes happened, a web server got missed and that server was unable to do
+of file edits the engineers made some mistakes; a web server got missed and that server was unable to do
 credit card checks when the code was released to production.

-Bosses were unhappy.
-Several kittens were killed.
-It was bad for publicity.
+Bosses were unhappy, several kittens were killed, it was bad for publicity, etc, etc.

 ### Getting Out Of Hand

-The engineering team now has to build a hardware-equivalent replica (but with reduced capacity) so the development
+The engineering team has been asked to build a hardware-equivalent replica (but with reduced capacity) so the development
-team can do performance benchmarks against it.
+team can do performance benchmarks against their code.
 The company also needs several other Dev and Staging instances
 of the application, but need it cheapely so it has to be solved with VMs and shared networking switches.
 The
 number of Puppet nodes will increase by another 20-30 at least.
 Also because there are no
-payment or stock APIs to talk to in these test environments, they are all stubbed to one development server
+payment or stock APIs to talk to in these test environments, they are all going to be stubbed to one development server
 (ie: the Payment and Stock network are the same for all of Perf, Dev and Staging).

-This is achievable with the same Puppet/Hiera approach, but the standards the engineering team set at the start are
+This *is* achievable with the same Puppet/Hiera approach, but the standards the engineering team set at the start are
-breaking - shared switches between environments means the VLAN tags have to be different and
+being stretched - shared switches between environments means the VLAN tags have to be different and
 they no longer represent the logical network they that are delivering.
 The warm fuzzy feeling is fading.

 Finally, the unhappy bosses have also come back with a mandate - architecture changes must be consistent across all